Elevate your burger gameM

 - 1 cup baby arugula divided

-Make the mayonnaise: In a small bowl, mix together mayonnaise, garlic, and rosemary; set aside or refrigerate for up to 3 days.
+Make the mayonnaise: In a small bowl, mix together mayonnaise, garlic, and rosemary and set aside or refridgerate.
+(You can do this up at least one days in advance if needed.)

-Make the Burgers.
 In a large bowl, add the ground chicken, 1/2 teaspoon salt, 1/4 teaspoon pepper, and 1/2 of the mayonnaise mixture.
-Using clean hands, gently combine the ingredients and form the chicken mixture into 4 patties.
+Use 2 forks to fold and flod the mixture until well combined.
+It will be a wet mixture that resembles a batter.

-Preheat a griddle pan to med-high.
+Preheat a non-stick griddle pan to med-high.
 Cook burgers for about 5 minutes per side.

-To assemble the burgers, spread a dollop of the remaining mayonnaise mixture on the tops and bottoms of the toasted buns.
+Assemble the burgers: Spread a dollop of the remaining mayonnaise mixture on the tops and bottoms of the buns.
+(Toasted buns are a plus here!)
 Place the chicken burgers on the bottom halves of the buns.
 Top each with 1/4 cup of arugula and finish with the top half of the bun.